Escape Velocity (video game)

-Escape Velocity is a single-player role-playing space trading and combat video game series first introduced in 1996 by Ambrosia Software for the Apple Macintosh.
-Two other similar games based on the original, EV Override and EV Nova, followed in 1998 and 2002 respectively, the latter of which is also available on Microsoft Windows.
+Escape Velocity is a single-player role-playing space trading and combat video game series first introduced in 1996 by Ambrosia Software for the Macintosh.
+Two other similar games based on the original, EV Override and Escape Velocity Nova, followed in 1998 and 2002 respectively, the latter of which is also available on Microsoft Windows.
 In addition there is a trading card game available based on the storyline of the EV Nova universe.

 The series was created as a joint effort between several people and groups.
 Matt Burch programmed all three games in their entirety except for the registration system and various libraries.
 He also devised and created the scenario for the first game.
 Ambrosia Software, headed by Andrew Welch, managed marketing, registration, and distribution, as well as providing several external libraries used by the games.
 Early test versions of the game went by the name 'Merc' (short for 'mercenary').
 Peter Cartwright wrote the scenario for EV Override and the Australian company ATMOS created the scenario of EV Nova; both originated as plug-ins for the preceding games before being picked up by Ambrosia as sequels.
 The fighter pilot voices in the original game were provided by Patrick Delahanty.
 A plug-in of additional phrases was also created and later included as part of EV Override.

 A remake of EV Override named Cosmic Frontier: Override was launched on April 21, 2020, by Peter Cartwright, scenario designer at Ambrosia Software, and reached its funding goal on May 24, 2020.